dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Notes/To-Do's.md

 - Tidy up the main index of this vault
 - Rationalise topics in this Vault/Book.
 	- ie Put all "Hardware" related topics under a main topic of Hardware, etc
+- Touch on Quantum Computing again :)
+- Shor's Algorithm
+	- Look into this
+- Prime Factoring (in mathematics in relation to cryptography)
+- Reddit Enhancement Suite
 -